tensorthoughts/allidb/README.md

 - **OpenAI**: Works with `text-embedding-3-large` and `text-embedding-3-small` (and probably whatever they release next)
 - **Ollama**: Any Ollama embedding model works (like `nomic-embed-text`)
 - **Local**: We're working on on-device model support (coming soon!)
 - **Custom**: Got your own provider?
-No problem—there's a pluggable interface for that
+No problem, there's a pluggable interface for that

 ### Entity Extraction